The heart of the Rosalind Franklin Institute is the new Hub building located at Harwell.

-When fully open, the hub will house all core and support staff for the Institute, plus 150 researchers from industry and academia.
+The Hub houses all core and support staff for the Institute, plus researchers from industry and academia.
 The Hub was designed by leading researchers to deliver a world class laboratory space.

 Correlated Imaging and Biological Mass Spectrometry labs, including the world’s most stable space for electron microscopy.
 In these labs, we will deliver and test innovations in electron microscopy, and deliver the world’s first time resolved TEM for life science.View interactive floor plan